michalkonecny/polypaver/bits/about.md

 ### Origin:

   * PolyPaver was first developed by Jan Duracz and Michal Konečný during Jan's PhD study under Michal's supervision.
-  * Sponsored by EPSRC and Altran Praxis
+  * The project has been sponsored by EPSRC and Altran Praxis.